an7user/BIMarathon2021/README.md

 Each row returned value equal to 1, no duplicates found.

-We haven't found any duplicates in the schema tables, if found any duplicates the following SQL using the ROW_NUMBER() Function script would come in handy.
+We haven't found any duplicates in the schema tables, if any duplicates could be found, the following SQL using the ROW_NUMBER() Function script would come in handy.

 ![image](https://user-images.githubusercontent.com/90646142/141213205-7d41b170-c832-4d75-9ce7-000e0e386bf0.png)